fanyangCS/fanyangcs.github.io/_posts/2026-9-5-intelligence-mining.md

 I suspect intelligence could have similar economics.

 Imagine an AI exploring billions, trillions, or even quadrillions of tokens.
 Most might be wrong, repetitive, or unremarkable.
-But a few might contain something extraordinary: a route to a new medicine, a better way to produce energy, or an insight that changes what humanity can do.
+But a few might contain something extraordinary: a path to curing a decease, a better way to produce energy, or an insight that changes what humanity can do.

 These are what I would call “useful tokens.”
 Their value lies in the ideas they express, not simply more papers or impressive-looking content, but discoveries that genuinely advance civilization.
 Some might bear fruit immediately; others might take decades.
 These are the grams of gold among tons of sand.